miquel-espinosa/BTime/README.md

-  addfixed   (to define your weekly tasks) delevent   (to delete an event) resetall   (to delete all your cron tasks) show       (to show BTime message) help       (to show this message)
+  addfixed   (to define your weekly tasks) delevent   (to delete an event) resetall   (to delete all your cron tasks) wifioff    (to disable internet connection) wifion     (to enable internet connection) show       (to show BTime message) help       (to show this message)
 ```